Old Fashioned Practices from Years Gone By

 9. Cold Pack for Headache, Aches & Pains

 An old-fashioned cold pack for headaches might just be a simple remedy to try.
-Research more on the validity of using a cold pack for a headache, migraine or neck pain.
+Research more on the validity of using a cold pack for a headache, migraine, or neck pain.

-Place a frozen ice pack or bag of ice cubes in a dishcloth or towel and place on your forehead and temple areas.
+Place a frozen ice pack or bag of ice cubes in a dishcloth or towel and place it on your forehead and temple areas.

 Put ice cubes or crushed ice in a small washcloth or towel and place on your temples or forehead.

 You may like to try an ice pack or an ice bag to help relieve a simple headache or injury.
 Simple things like ice cubes and a cold bag may help reduce your tension headache.
-And, then relax!
+And then relax!

 10. Use a Pumice Stone for Skin Exfoliation